A Circular Approach

 One of the phases with the greatest impact on the life cycle of garments is the dyeing phase.

 In partnership with an innovative Italian start-up and in collaboration with the Health Textile Observatory and the University of Biella, we have developed Recycrom technology, which recycles materials and turns them into dyes, reducing the environmental impact of dyeing processes and avoiding waste production.

 A sophisticated and innovative technological process pulverises used garments and textile cuttings to turn them into new dyes.
 The process results in less chemical and water pollution, without compromising on quality.

 In fact, compared to traditional dyeing processes, an LCA study found that Recycrom’s production processes are 95% less destructive in terms of:

 - Energy consumption

-- Production of volatile substances
+- The production of volatile substances

-- Production of ozone-depleting substances
+- The production of ozone-depleting substances

-- Eutrophication (damage to aquatic systems)
+- Eutrophication (damage to aquatic environments).

-We are aware of the role that we can have in taking care of a more sustainable future for the environment
+We are aware of the role that we can have in taking care of a more sustainable future for the environment.